Sergeant William Clive Crosby, 436860 (MIA / KIA, BR) Auckland, NZ

 Crashed April 11, 1945

 Built by Vought.
 Constructors Number 6269.
-Assigned U. S. Navy (USN) bureau number 57446.
+Delivered to the U. S. Navy (USN) as F4U-1D Corsair bureau number 57446.
 Disassembled and loaded as cargo aboard USS Castle Pinkney.
 On August 29, 1944 departed the United States as part of defense aid to New Zealand.

 Sergeant William Clive Crosby on a bombing mission against southern Bougainville.
 During the bombing run, this Corsair was hit by anti-aircraft fire and crashed near Muguai east of Kara Airfield.
 Crosby was officially declared Missing In Action (MIA).

 Recovery of Remains

 Postwar, his remains were recovered as an unknown before being identified as Crosby.